 You can use any form of lime, from the garden or the builder’s merchant will work just fine.

 - Wash of with water once desired intensity is reached

-- Reverse effect with acid such as vinegar
+- Reverse effect with an acid such as vinegar

 My conclusion on Lime powder wood dye

 Dying with lime is a chemical reaction.
 Because the lime is alkaline the effect is reasonably predictable but there is a caveat.
 Some timbers will react differently for instance softwoods do not react like high tannin hardwoods.